-- $\bullet \qquad \qquad \text{To enquire into and conduct investigation of offences mentioned in the schedule}$ - Tofilecasesonthebasis ofenquiryorinvestigationandconductcases - Toholdenquiryintoallegationsofcorruptiononitsownmotionorontheapplication of aggrieved person or any person on his behalf - Toperform anyfunction assignedtoCommissionbyanyActinrespectofcorruption - Toreviewanyrecognized provisions of any law for prevention of corruption and submit recommendation to the President for their effective implementation - To undertake research, prepare plan for prevention of corruption and submit to the President, recommendation for action based on the result of such research - $\bullet \qquad \text{Toraise a wareness and create feeling of honesty and integrity among people with a view to preventing corruption.}$ - To organize seminar, symposium, workshop etc. on the subjects falling within the functions and duties of the Commission - To identify various causes of corruption in the context of socio-economic conditions of Bangladesh and make recommendation to the President for taking necessary steps
+- Toenquireintoandconductinvestigationofoffencesmentionedintheschedule - Tofilecasesonthebasis of enquiryor investigation and conduct cases - Toholdenquiryintoallegationsofcorruptiononitsownmotionorontheapplication of aggrieved person or any person on his behalf - Toperform anyfunction assigned to Commission by any Actin respect of corruption

+• Toreviewanyrecognizedprovisionsofanylawforpreventionofcorruptionand submit recommendation to the President for their effective implementation of the Commission

+• To undertake research, prepare plan for prevention of corruption and submit to thePresident, recommendation for action based on the result of such research

+- Toraiseawarenessandcreatefeelingofhonestyandintegrityamongpeoplewithaviewto preventingcorruption. - To organize seminar, symposium, workshop etc. on the subjects falling within the functions and duties

+• To identify various causes of corruption in the context of socio-economic conditions of Bangladesh and make recommendation to the President for taking necessary steps

-- To determine the procedure of enquiry, investigation, filing of cases and also the procedure of according sanction of the Commission for filing case against corruption and - To perform any other duty as may be considered necessary for prevention of corruption.
+• To determine the procedure of enquiry, investigation, filing of cases and also the procedure of according sanction of the Commission for filing case against corruption and

+• To perform any other duty as may be considered necessary for prevention of corruption.